U.S. Marines Continue To Provide Aid In Support Of Mindanao Relief Efforts Alongside Philippine Allies

-U.S. Marine Corps Cpl.
-Raphael Viray, center-left, an aviation supply specialist with Marine Aerial Refueler Transport Squadron 152, 1st Marine Aircraft Wing, poses for a photo with Philippine Air Force service members at Davao International Airport, Davao City, Philippines, Feb.
+U.S. Marines Corps Capt.
+Aaron Royer, an aircraft commander with Marine Aerial Refueler Transport Squadron 152, 1st Marine Aircraft Wing, taxis a KC-130J Super Hercules aircraft at Villamor Airbase, Pasay City, Philippines, Feb.
 14, 2024.
 At the request of the Government of the Philippines, the U.S. Marines of III Marine Expeditionary Force are supporting the U.S. Agency for International Development in providing foreign humanitarian assistance to the ongoing disaster relief mission in Mindanao.
 The forward presence and ready posture of III MEF assets in the region facilitated rapid and effective response to crisis, demonstrating the U.S.’s commitment to Allies and partners during times of need.
-Viray is a native of California.
+Royer is a native of Tennessee.
 (U.S. Marine Corps photo by Sgt.
 Savannah Mesimer)

 |Date Taken: